Las Vegas Raiders: Current ownership structure

 The majority of the lawsuit was dismissed in April 2004, when an Alameda County Superior Court judge ruled that the case lacked merit since none of the other partners took part in the lawsuit.
 In October 2005 the lawsuit was settled out of court.
 The terms of the settlement are confidential, but it was reported that under its terms Davis purchased the McGah family's interest in the Raiders (approximately 31%), which gave him for the first time a majority interest, speculated to be approximately 67% of the team.
 As a result of the settlement, confidential details concerning Al Davis and the ownership of the Raiders were not released to the public.

 In 2006 it was reported that Davis had been attempting to sell the 31% ownership stake in the team obtained from the McGah family.
 He was unsuccessful in this effort, reportedly because the sale would not give the purchaser any control of the Raiders, even in the event of Davis's death.

 Al Davis died on October 8, 2011, at age 82.
 According to a 1999 partnership agreement, Davis' interest passed to his wife, Carol.
 After Davis' death, Raiders chief executive Amy Trask said that the team "will remain in the Davis family."
-Al and Carol's son, Mark, inherited his father's old post as managing general partner and serves as operating head of the franchise.
+Al and Carol's son, Mark, took over his father's old post as managing general partner and was operating head of the franchise even before his mother's death in 2025.
 Unlike his father, Mark mostly leaves on-field matters to the football operations staff.